Singaporeans love our hawker food.

 3 Ban Mian

-Ban Mian considered a fairly simple dish, of handmade noodles (usually rolled over a pasta maker), cooked in soup typically, and added with ingredients such as minced pork, anchovies, mushrooms and spinach.
+Ban Mian is considered a fairly simple dish, of handmade noodles (usually rolled over a pasta maker), cooked in soup typically, and added with ingredients such as minced pork, anchovies, mushrooms and spinach.

 There are You Mian and Mee Hoon Kway fans – one’s thinner, while the other is squarish and flat.
 The dry versions are gaining popularity as well.